Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 We will be building a MERN full-stack Todo app with `React CDN` for simplicity, however, you could use this backend as model to any front-end interface, as our back-end is 100% autonomous.

+We will be passing data with props, creating state, and connecting our Front-End to Back-End by fetching the data from our Back-End.
+After you style the application (I have provided three mockups/wireframe with color pallets), we are going to deploy our application with Heroku, so the world can see what we have accomplished.

-This is meant for beginners as an exercise or learning project.
+`This is meant for beginners as an exercise or learning project.`

 ## Let's start